 The proposed draft language will give property owners the option to occasionally utilize their properties to generate extra income from short-term rentals as long as all of the above mentioned objectives are met.

 Separate Dwelling Units.
 The primary Dwelling Unit and other Dwelling Units on a parcel shall not be rented such that they are concurrently occupied by unrelated parties for any period.
-For example, but not as a limitation, an owner occupying a primary Dwelling Unit may not rent an Accessory Dwelling on the same parcel to
+For example, but not as a limitation, an owner occupying a primary Dwelling Unit may not rent an Accessory Dwelling on the same parcel to another party.

 Individual rooms.
 Short Term Rentals of individual rooms in a primary Dwelling Unit or Accessory Dwelling are prohibited except as part of the operation of a Bed & Breakfast Inn or Guest Ranch.